1995 Sugar Bowl (December): Virginia Tech

 Because the 1995 Sugar Bowl was Virginia Tech's first major bowl game in school history, tickets and travel packages were in high demand.
 Prior to the first day of ticket sales, the price of travel packages skyrocketed due to demand.
 In Virginia, travel agencies hired temporary workers to meet demand, and in New Orleans, the demand for hotel rooms was so great that many hotels instituted a three-night minimum stay.

 Tickets officially went on sale December 4, and three days later, Virginia Tech had sold out its entire initial allotment of 15,000 tickets.
 A second allotment of 2,400 tickets was sold out in a few hours, leaving ticketless fans disgruntled.
-Many fans who were turned away at the Virginia Tech ticket office bought tickets from the secondary market or traveled to New Orleans in hopes of buying tickets at the game.
+Many fans who were turned away at the Virginia Tech ticket office bought tickets from the secondary resale market or traveled to New Orleans in hopes of buying tickets at the game.
 So many Virginia Tech fans traveled to the game that the Montgomery County school district extended its winter break one day to avoid a shortage of teachers and students.
 The crowds also caused problems at Roanoke Regional Airport, the nearest airport to Virginia Tech.
 Forty-three aircraft chartered by Virginia Tech fans arrived in New Orleans on a single day.

 Virginia Tech moved a December 31 men's basketball game from Blacksburg to the University of New Orleans' Lakefront Arena.
 The game tipped off at 11 a.m.
 CST, allowing fans enough time to attend both events.